‘We failed because we didn’t take care of the people’

-In 2012 when she was an IT director at Cisco in San Francisco, Atlassian’s chief information officer, Archana Rao, was part of a technology project that turned out to be a complete disaster.
+In 2012 when she was an IT director at Cisco in San Jose, Atlassian’s chief information officer, Archana Rao, was part of a technology project that turned out to be a complete disaster.

 At the time, the networking giant wanted to transform the way it did IT projects – moving from massive waterfall programs that featured two major and two minor yearly releases, to a more agile environment.